foundinblank/2019-ntid-data-workshop/README.md

   * Nope!
 We won't discuss statistical testing in the workshops, but the datasets you've prepared using [Rstudio](http://www.rstudio.com) and [the tidyverse](http://www.tidyverse.org) will make your statistical testing easier to run and interpret.
 We can go over stats in the small group data sprints, though.

 * I don't know how to code!
 Is that okay?
-  * Coding experience is not required, but I'd recommend having at least some basic exposure to programming (how to assign a number to a variable, how to call a function).
-To get your feet wet, there's no better place to start than [Codecademy's (free!)
+  * Coding experience is not required!
+The best way to learn is to just dive in.
+If you want to get your feet wet with some basic programming (e.g., get into the mindset of a computer and how it thinks), there's no better place to start than [Codecademy's (free!)
 Python course](https://www.codecademy.com/learn/learn-python).

 * I already know how to do some stuff in R. Will I be bored?
   * Our code discussions will primarily focus on manipulating data in [the tidyverse](http://www.tidyverse.org).
 If you've been using R but aren't familiar with `select()`, `%>%`, or `ggplot()`, you will definitely find this a life-change-R! :see_no_evil: